jadecobra/python_tdd_exercises/source/calculator/calculator_7.rst

         def test_calculator_sends_message_when_input_is_not_a_number(self):

-  the terminal_ is your friend, and shows :ref:`AssertionError<what causes AssertionError?>`:
+  the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>`:

   .. code-block:: python